bolarge/quatspec/README.md

 ## How to test it

-To verify if it's correctly working you can use, for example with **curl**, read the manual using `man curl` to get details about how to use it, some examples bellow using our local running server on **http://localhost:8080**(#How-to-run-it):
+To verify if it's correctly working you can use, for example with **curl**, read the manual using `man curl` to get details about how to use it, some examples bellow using our local running server on **http://localhost:8080/quatspec **(#How-to-run-it):

 ##### GET request example
-This example will make a **GET** request on path *rest/users*, the cookie content is gotten from a successfully login request.
+This example will make a **GET** request on path *rest/api/users*, the cookie content is gotten from a successfully login request.
 ```
- curl -XGET -H'Accept: application/json' -H'Content-Type: application/json' --cookie "JSESSIONID=F642BF70B000FE382DE92E5F7A024C08" -D- http://localhost:8080/rest/users
+ curl -X GET -H'Accept: application/json' -H'Content-Type: application/json' --cookie "JSESSIONID=F642BF70B000FE382DE92E5F7A024C08" -D- http://localhost:8080/quatspec/rest/api/users
 ```
 you'll get in your terminal something similar to this with the *status code* on the first line and the *body of the response* in the last one
 ```